 “Chemistry is Cool,” we certainly agree.
 Which is why we were thrilled to host five young girls at the Mawazo office in May as part of their “Chemistry is Cool” class.
 The students, ranging in ages from 9 to 11 years old, were taking part in Adirah Ashet-Tsalmiel’s home-schooled Chemistry class in Nairobi.
-While learning about polymers, the students came across Mawazo CEO, Dr. Rose M. Mutiso (a Material Scientist), as they searched online for African scientists.
+While learning about polymers, they came across Mawazo CEO, Dr. Rose (a Material Scientist), as they searched online for African scientists.
 Ashet-Tsalmiel was thrilled she told us, as the purpose of her class is to not only educate students but also encourage them to realize that there are many African (and female) scientists impacting the world.
-Excited by the possibility of her students meeting an accomplished young Kenyan female scientist who lived in the same city as them, Ashet-Tsalmiel reached out to Mawazo asking if her class could meet Dr. Mutiso and present their end-of-semester projects to the team.
+Excited by the possibility of her students meeting an accomplished young Kenyan female scientist who lived in the same city as them, Ashet-Tsalmiel reached out to Mawazo asking if her class could meet Dr. Rose and present their end-of-semester projects to the team.

 Our CEO couldn’t resist the chance to connect with young girls in STEM and share her passion for women in science, and neither could the rest team.
 On Thursday May 30th, the girls arrived at the Mawazo offices, cardboard presentations of their class projects in hand, ready to remind us just how cool chemistry is.
 The students, Nkatah and Makena Brooks, Tanaka and Tinashe Shikali, and Shali Wangui were bright-eyed, and bubbling with excitement, and questions for the team.
-Following brief introductions and an ice breaker game that relied on memory, Dr. Mutiso talked to the girls about the role of science in everyday life, encouraging them to see science in every discipline, including the arts.
+Following brief introductions and an ice breaker game that relied on memory, Dr. Rose talked to the girls about the role of science in everyday life, encouraging them to see science in every discipline, including the arts.
 Examining the state of the current world, she issued a challenge to them as the next generation of leaders and scientists.

 “The evolution of mankind has been about manipulating the world around us,” she told them, “but how can we use this superpower for good?”